josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 ![step1](/assets/rocket_landing/step1.png){: width="600px" .align-center}
 2. Approximate the dynamics by linearizing at every time step, $$x_{k+1} = A_k x_k + B_k u_k = \frac{df}{dx} \bigg \vert_{x_k} x_k + \frac{df}{du} \bigg \vert_{u_k} u_k$$.
 Note that now, Equation $$(*)$$ is a convex constraint, so it doesn't make the optimization harder.
 ![step2](/assets/rocket_landing/step2.png){: width="600px" .align-center}
-3. Solve the convex optimization problem<sup><a href="#footnote8">8</a></sup> using the linearized dynamics to ensure things remain simple - this yields a new sequence of inputs $$u$$.
+3. Solve the convex optimization problem using the linearized dynamics to ensure things remain simple - this yields a new sequence of inputs $$u$$.
 ![step3](/assets/rocket_landing/step3.png){: width="600px" .align-center}
 4. Repeat from step 1: apply your new $$u$$ to the dynamics, linearize around this new trajectory, and optimize!
 ![step4](/assets/rocket_landing/step4.png){: width="600px" .align-center}
 5. Repeat this process until your final state is reached within some tolerance.
-You now have a set of states $$x$$ and inputs $$u$$ that you know your rocket can follow (in theory), that will get you to the landing site!
+You now have a set of states $$x$$ and inputs $$u$$ that you know your rocket can follow that will get you to the landing site!
 ![step5](/assets/rocket_landing/step5.png){: width="600px" .align-center}
 {: .notice--info}

-These 5 steps are all it takes to generate trajectories for complex nonlinear problems - the engineer plugs in the initial position of the rocket, a model of the dynamics, and a metric to optimize against, and SCP spits out a list of feasible control inputs to execute to achieve your goal.
+These 5 steps are all it takes to generate trajectories for complex nonlinear problems - the engineer plugs in the initial position of the rocket, a model of the dynamics, and a metric to optimize against, and SCP spits out a list of feasible control inputs to execute to achieve your goal[^9].

 #### 3.3 Rocket Landing Example